'I'm not jumping in after you': US cops stood down after homeless man drowns

 The Tempe Officers Association said the public needs to understand officers are not trained for water rescues.
 These officers followed their training and went to get a boat.

-In a news release Monday, the city said officials will reevaluate the protocols around water rescues.
+In a news release on Monday, the city said officials will re-evaluate the protocols around water rescues.
 They will also look at where rescue equipment like life preservers should be placed relative to the lake or any body of water.

 Authorities say that is when Bickings climbed over the fence.
 According to the transcript, his companion, who said Bickings was her husband, tried to go after him but officers kept her back.